When Is Filing for Bankruptcy a Good Option?

 Filing for bankruptcy is often seen as a last resort when a person or entity can no longer meet financial obligations.
 When debt becomes overwhelming, filing for bankruptcy could be the right answer depending on a person’s unique circumstances.
 Bankruptcy has successfully helped tens of thousands of Oregonians break free from suffocating debt.

-According to the United States District Court for the District of Oregon, there were 892 bankruptcy filings in Multnomah County in 2020.
-Most bankruptcy filings pertain to consumers who choose from either Chapter 7 or Chapter 13 bankruptcy.
+According to the United States District Court for the District of Oregon, there were 6,274 consumer bankruptcy filings in Oregon in 2020.
+Overwhelmingly most bankruptcy filings pertain to consumers who choose from either Chapter 7 or Chapter 13 bankruptcy.

 Although individuals in debt can file for bankruptcy without the help of a legal professional, it is a good idea to consider how a Portland bankruptcy lawyer can help you.
 Filing for bankruptcy should not be seen as embarrassing or shameful.
-Rather, by filing for bankruptcy, consumers are taking action to discharge debt in the most feasible, responsible way possible.
+Rather, by filing for bankruptcy, consumers are taking action to discharge debt in the most feasible, responsible, and safe way possible.

 Assess Your Financial Situation Before Filing for Bankruptcy

 Filing for bankruptcy is not a decision to be taken lightly.
-A full and thorough evaluation of personal finances is a good first step before acting quickly to file for Chapter 7 or Chapter 13 bankruptcy, an act which becomes public record.
-Personal financial considerations that may be discussed with a bankruptcy lawyer before filing include, but are not limited to, the following:
+A full and thorough evaluation of personal finances is a good first step before filing for Chapter 7 or Chapter 13 bankruptcy, an act which can be irreversible, and will become a public record.
+Personal financial considerations that should be discussed with a bankruptcy lawyer before filing include, but are not limited to, the following:

 A Gresham bankruptcy attorney will discuss all possible options with clients before deciding which path is the best to achieve financial relief.